-Other interests: Volunteering at a local non-profit
+Other interests: Campus ministry, and volunteering at a local non-profit

 How/why did you choose your major?
 In high school, I took AP Human Geography, and it was by far the most interesting class I have ever taken.
 I loved learning about political geography and cultural anthropology.
 I decided to study International Studies and Spanish in the hopes of broadening my horizons and learning a new way of thinking by committing myself to being bilingual.